-During the fellowship year, IEEE-USA Fellows receive a stipend of either $75,000 (MS with experience) or $65,000 (Post Docs/ PhDs just entering the workforce).
+During the fellowship year, IEEE-USA Fellows receive a stipend of either $75,000 (for those who posess the required degrees and at least 5 years work with experience) or $65,000 (Post Docs/ PhDs just entering the workforce).
 The Government Fellows Committee maintains the discretion - based on the applicant's professional experience - to determine which of the two stipend levels an applicant will receive.

 Payment of the fellowship stipend is contingent upon the fellow's receipt of an appropriate security clearance, participation in the AAAS orientation, and reaching agreement with USAID on a suitable assignment.